lucasvegi/Elixir-Code-Smells/README.md

   7
   ```

 * __Refactoring:__ To ensure that clients of a library have full control over their systems, regardless of the number of processes used and the lifetime of each one, all processes must be started inside a supervision tree.
 As shown below, this code uses a ``Supervisor`` <sup>[link][Supervisor]</sup> as a supervision tree.
 When this Elixir application is started, two different counters (``Counter`` and ``C2``) are also started as child processes of the ``Supervisor`` named ``App.Supervisor``.
 Both are initialized with zero.
-By means of this supervision tree, is possible to manage the lifecycle of all child processes (e.g., stopping or restarting each one), improving the visibility of the entire app.
+By means of this supervision tree, it is possible to manage the lifecycle of all child processes (e.g., stopping or restarting each one), improving the visibility of the entire app.

   ```elixir
   defmodule SupervisedProcess.Application do